Xarelto Coupon & Prices

 When your blood clots, it goes through a chemical process that turns from a liquid to a thick gel.
 This chemical process is complex and has a number of steps that happen in sequence.
 Rivaroxaban works by interrupting one of these steps.

 When you take Xarelto, rivaroxaban is absorbed into your blood.
 It attaches itself to and blocks an enzyme in your blood, called Factor Xa.
 This enzyme controls a step in the clotting process, and by blocking it, rivaroxaban makes it less likely your blood will clot.

-The most common side effects caused by Xarelto include:
+The most common side effects of Xarelto are:

 In rare instances, Xarelto can cause more serious side effects, including:

 - An increased risk of serious bleeding that won’t stop, like a hemorrhage (bleeding from a ruptured blood vessel)